mohd-faizy/08P_COVID19_Data_Analysis_Using_Python/README.md

 ## Objectives

-- Learn the steps, needed to be taken to prepare your data sources for an analysis
+- Learn the steps, needed to be taken to prepare our data sources for an analysis.
-- Learn how to look at your data to find a good measure to establish your analysis based upon
+- Learn how to look at our data to find a good measure to establish our analysis based upon.
-- Learn to visualize the result of your analysis
+- Learn to visualize the result of our analysis.

 ### :heavy_check_mark: Task 1: Introduction
 - Understand the purpose of the project, the datasets that will be used, and the question we will answer with our analysis.